 Game-changing 20-minute charge time

 “WAE are delighted to have been involved in this exciting programme to deliver the TE-1 prototype.
 Since its conception in 2018, all the partners have worked with collaboration, innovation and passion to bring the boundary breaking prototype to life.
 It is pleasing to hear positive rider comments which confirms that the dynamics of the bike are aligned with Triumph’s DNA.
 This has been underpinned by the class-leading Battery and Control System that WAE has produced within a lightweight and integrated package.
 This core WAE technology has allowed us to exceed performance and charging targets for the battery which we look forward to seeing in future powertrains.”
-Dyrr Ardash, Head of Strategic Partnerships, Williams Advanced Engineering.
+Dyrr Ardash, Head of Strategic Partnerships, WAE.

 “We are incredibly proud to be able to share such positive outcomes from the completion of Project Triumph TE‑1, where the prototype demonstrator has exceeded many of our initial targets and expectations.
 Everyone on the team is thrilled with the results we have achieved with our partners, and how the outcomes of the project will feed into the electric future to come from Triumph.”
 Nick Bloor, CEO, Triumph Motorcycles.